zvigrinberg/jfrog-integrations-openshift/README.md

 **Note: X-RAY is out of scope for the tests as it requires PRO license of artifactory for activation in Artifactory's WEB UI.**

-## Testing Artifactory Integration with Openshift BuildConfig.
+## Testing Artifactory Integration with Openshift' BuildConfig, DeploymentConfig, ImageStream(Tags) And Route.

 ### Pre-requisites:
-- Create in Artifactory Virtual Maven Repository, to act as a proxy for maven central, and reduce downloading time for artifacts after first retrieval, define in artifactory that anonymous access is enabled.
+- Create in Artifactory Virtual Maven Repository, to act as a proxy for maven central, and reduce downloading time for artifacts after first retrieval, define in artifactory' settings that anonymous access is enabled.
 - Create a Docker repository in Artifactory, For holding the images
 - We'll use an existing demo spring boot application( [repo here](https://github.com/zvigrinberg/aop-aspects-and-interceptors)) with `Source` strategy.
 - Assuming that we're working on `jfrog-integrations` namespace.